twolfson/twolfson.com-scripts/test/index.md

+# TODO: Formalize this bit into docs
+DEV: We are avoiding the Serverspec variation of documentation because:
+    - Spaces and subjects felt too magical; it's at the cost of developers understanding what's going on
+    - By not using subjects, we catch edge cases like IPv6 support

+# TODO: Delete this file after completing everything
 - [ ] Verify `node@v0.10.41` is installed
 - [ ] Verify `bash@latest` is installed
 - [ ] Verify shellshock, heartbleed, ghost are resolved